markpudd/criscv-hw/README.md

 Once started reset will need to be set low then high to get things running.
 To build some code to run the easiest thing to do to test is write some simple RISC-V assembler and compile with the RISC-V toolchain.
 The binary can then be converted to a .hex file and the uploaded via the bootloader.
 An example build command for c is:-

-   - /opt/riscv/bin/riscv32-unknown-elf-gcc  -ffreestanding  --specs=nosys.specs --specs=nano.specs -Wl,-N  -g print.c
+   - /opt/riscv/bin/riscv32-unknown-elf-gcc  -ffreestanding  --specs=nano.specs -Wl,-N  -g stdfn.c print.c

 In the bootloader directory there is a basic IO file so you can get things like printf running.

-## Performance
+## Performance /  Memory

-The memory performance is currently pretty bad, especially for SDRAM.
-The current model burst 1 16-bit word from SDRAM and closes the row at a time.
-This results in arroud 20 clock cycles for an instruction read (so 4~400ns per instruction).
-Its high on the list top switch to paged RAM with caching which should result in a major speed increase.
+The memory performance is still not optimize.
+Using the MMU SDRAM will be cached, but there is a still a bit of work to do to reduce cachce access clock cycles.

-If SDRAM is not needed then its possible to use a linker script to locate code in normal RAM which will allow the whole system to be internaly clocked at 400+Mhz using a PLL.
+The memory_cont.v is still used to access memory under 0x10000, however this will likely change so that all access will go through MMU.
+Stack is currently always located a 0x1ffc.

 ## TODO